Psalm 34 Grammar

 Ps 34 - Grammatical v.13.jpg

-• The LXX (cf. 1 Pet.
+• Option 1: The LXX (cf. 1 Pet.
 3:10) apparently reads אֹהֵ֥ב יָ֝מִ֗ים לִרְא֥וֹת טֽוֹב as a single clause: ἀγαπῶν ἡμέρας ἰδεῖν ἀγαθάς ("coveting to see good days").
 Cf. Peshitta: ܘܪܚܡ ܝܘܡ̈ܬܐ ܛܒ̈ܐ ܠܡܚܙܐ܂; Jerome: diligens dies videre bonos.
 But this interpretation involves grammatical discord: טוֹב (singular) modifies יָמִים (plural).
 It also requires a strained interpretation of the word order and prosodic structure.

-• Most interpreters read לִרְאוֹת as a purpose clause.
-The phrase אהב ימים corresponds to חפץ חיּים, "so that consequently לראות is a definition of the purpose" (Delitzsch). "...loves many days, that he may see good?"
+• Option 2: לִרְאוֹת as purpose clause.
+The phrase אהב ימים corresponds to חפץ חיּים, "so that consequently לראות is a definition of the purpose."[7] "...loves many days, that he may see good?"
 (ESV) >> "...desires a long life to enjoy all good things" (NEB).

-• It is likely, however, that לִרְאוֹת is the complement of an elided אהב: "who loves days, [who loves] to see good" (cf. Isa.
+• Option 3 (preferred): לִרְאוֹת as complement of an elided אהב: "who loves days, [who loves] to see good" (cf. Isa.
 56:10; Jer.
 14:10; Hos.
 10:11; 12:8).
 So Jenni.

 v.
 14